 Lesley Emblem Set

-Flicker.
 In spite of having two escape skills already, getting Flicker will significantly improve her survival rate.
 Since she uses her stealth mode a lot to boost her damage, it may not be handy with a Melee jumps right into you.
 Using her second skill plus Flicker will give her a significant distance from her predator, allowing her to escape.

-Retribution.
 It may be rare for her to use this spell considering that she’s not purely an assassin.
 The good news is that she can freely switch to the core player role in cases where no one wants to take it.

-Sprint.
 This is a good alternative to Flicker because it has a shorter cooldown and it provides slow immunity as well.
 This is also good to use when chasing a dying target.

-Skill 1 + Basic Attack
+First Skill + Basic Attack

 This will most likely be your most used combo to poke your enemies at the start of the game.

-This combo allows you to deal two Fatal Shots because using a skill instantly reactivates Fatal Shot.
+This combo allows you to deal with two Fatal Shots because using a skill instantly reactivates Fatal Shot.
 This combo may not work if your target knows how to keep its distance from you.